qiriro/ctg/pages/about.md

 ## Background & Rationale

 Maternal and neonatal health care was a key component of the United Nations (UN)’s Millennium Development Goals (MDGs) with an objective to reduce maternal mortality ratio (MMR) by 75% between 1990 and 2015.
 Although the World Health Organization (WHO) estimates that the MMR decreased by 38% worldwide between 2000 and 2017, this improvement is unequally distributed.
-WHO admits that up to 94% of all maternal deaths occurred in lower and middle-income countries—with Sub-Saharan Africa accounting for the largest MMR[^1].
+WHO admits that up to 94% of all maternal deaths occurred in lower and middle-income countries—with Sub-Saharan Africa accounting for the largest MMR {% WorldHealthOrganization2019 %}

+[^1].
 For example, a comprehensive review on maternal mortality in developing countries estimates that around 99% of all maternal-related death occurs in developing countries and that Sub-Saharan Africa alone accounts for 50% of all these maternal deaths, with 70 to 80% of the maternal deaths due to direct obstetric causes[^2].

 The recently introduced Sustainable Development Goals (SDGs) provide a framework for rectifying